Observation Hives: a new standard

 Hive Features & Accessories

 Instead, BEEcosystem customers receive our simple, noninvasive transfer tube solution—allowing anyone to house their hive inside without having to damage property by drilling a large hole in an exterior wall.
+Try out the indoor hive without making any permanent modifications - if you later decide to move it outdoors, or to make a wall modification to install it indoors more permanently, you are able to do so normally.

 Our simple window unit is comprised of a durable insulating foam block, which can be cut-to-length to fit snuggly into any sliding window, whether double-hung or horizontally sliding.
 A pre-cut circular hole in the window unit fits tightly around the transfer tube's entrance/exit hole, allowing the bees to come and go as they please right through your sealed window, and sparing your exterior walls from invasive modifications.
 An outdoor-facing landing platform is also included, which clamps securely around the window unit to sit outside right below the entrance/exit end of the transfer tube, giving your honeybees a convenient perch for takeoff and landing.